dustinpfister/blog_posts/_posts/threejs-light-prope.md

 layout: post
 categories: three.js
 id: 463
-updated: 2022-12-07 14:10:31
+updated: 2023-05-22 11:40:57
-version: 1.25
+version: 1.26
 ---

 When [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) version r104 was introduced a new light probe feature was added to the core of the library.
-As of this writing there is not much in terms of documentation at the three.js website, but there is an [official example](https://github.com/mrdoob/three.js/blob/master/examples/webgl_lightprobe.html) in the github repository as well as another asset of interest in the repository that is being used with this new three.js feature.

-So I played around with the light probe in three.js, and as such I should take a moment to write a quick post on the subject of light probes.
+At the time that I started this post there was not much in terms of documentation at the threejs website, but there is an [official example](https://github.com/mrdoob/three.js/blob/master/examples/webgl_lightprobe.html) in the github repository as well as another assets of interest that are helpful for gaining a sense as to how to go about using these features.
+So I played around with the light probe in threejs, and as such I should take a moment to write a quick post on the subject of light probes.

 <!-- more -->

 ## Light Probes and what to know before hand

 This is an advanced post on three.js and a new feature that was introduced in revision 104 of this javaScript library.
-This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
+This is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
 So it would be a good idea to start with some basics before getting into light probes and other advanced three.js topics if you are new to three.js.

 From what I have gathered so far it seems that light probes are a way to pull in light from a given point and then use that in conjunction with environment maps that can be used with a mesh.
 They can allow for some interesting effects when it comes to backgrounds and reflections of that background in a mesh.

 ### Know the basics of light and materials in threejs first